Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 A single message is executed _atomically_.
 This means that the code executed within one message either executes successfully or not at all.
 This also means that any _state changes_ within a single message are either all committed or none of them are committed.

-These state changes also include any messages sent with calls to shared function.
-Calls are queued locally and only sent on successful commit.
+These state changes also include any messages sent as calls to shared functions.
+These calls are queued locally and only sent on successful commit.

 **An `await` ends the current message and splits the execution of a function into [separate messages](#shared-functions-that-await).**

 ### Atomic functions

 An atomic function is one that executes within one single message.
 The function either executes successfully or has no effect at all.
-If an atomic function fails, we know for sure its state mutations have not been committed.
+If an atomic function fails, we know for sure its state changes have not been committed.

 **If a shared function does not `await` in its body, then it is executed atomically.**